xueelf/docsify-chat/README.md

 - Type: `string`
 - Default: `null`

-Define the system style of the titlebar, support "mac" and "windows".
+Define the system style of the title bar, support `"mac"` and `"windows"`.

 If it is not set, it will be based on the current browser `navigator Platform` Automatic rendering.